 3. Stay off the alcohol

 On that note, avoid styling products that list alcohol as one of their ingredients.
-Alcohol can contribute to drying your hair out (this will also strip your colour faster).
+Alcohol can contribute to drying your hair out (this will also strip your color faster).

 4. Wash your hair less often

-We’re not telling you to skip out on showers completely, but the more you shampoo, the more you rinse or fade out your colour.
-So try to limit your hair washes to a couple of times a week and wait at least 24 hours before shampooing your hair for the first time post-colour.
+We’re not telling you to skip out on showers completely, but the more you shampoo, the more you rinse or fade out your color.
+So try to limit your hair washes to a couple of times a week and wait at least 24 hours before shampooing your hair for the first time post-color.

 You can always use a dry shampoo between washes if you need to.
-Try a colour-safe dry shampoo - created specifically for your hair colour - to keep your hair looking fresh in between washes.
+Try a color-safe dry shampoo - created specifically for your hair color - to keep your hair looking fresh in between washes.

 5. Choose your water temperature wisely

 Although we love them too - try to avoid boiling hot showers.
-Hot water can dry out coloured hair, causing the colour to fade away quicker.
+Hot water can dry out colored hair, causing the color to fade away quicker.

-Large amounts of chlorine can strip your hair of natural oils and even cause chemical reactions in your hair that change its colour.
+Large amounts of chlorine can strip your hair of natural oils and even cause chemical reactions in your hair that change its color.
 To avoid chlorine-related damage: